Kardea Brown: Career

-Delicious Miss Brown is set at a home on Edisto Island and focuses on "fresh, seasonal, and very seafood heavy" cooking.
-Brown's great-great-great grandmother was the last person to own Hutchinson House on Edisto Island.
-She hosted an episode with a fish-fry fundraiser to raise money for the house's restoration in 2021.
+Delicious Miss Brown aims to bring people together through food and give people a better understanding of Gullah culture.
+The show is set at Brown's home on Edisto Island and focuses on "fresh, seasonal, and very seafood heavy" cooking.
+The show premiered on July 28, 2019.
+Each episode gets around 1 million viewers, whom Brown colloquially refers to as “cousins” on her show.
+Brown has featured many of her family members on the show, including her mother, grandmother, and brother.
+She hosted an episode with a fish-fry fundraiser to raise money for the restoration of Hutchinson House in 2021.
+Brown's great-great-great grandmother was the last person to own Hutchinson House, the oldest African American household on Edisto Island.
 During that show she discussed the history of slavery and the formerly enslaved people who built Hutchinson House, despite the network's past concerns about discussing similar topics on the network, according to food historian Dan Kohler.